mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.59.0/tutorials/tz-vs-eth/tz-vs-eth.md

 function doSomething (const p : unit; const s : int) is {
-  (* The callee should call `%doSomethingCont` with the value we want *) const op = Tezos.transaction ...
+  (* The callee should call `%doSomethingCont` with the value we want *) const op = Mavryk.transaction ...
 } with (ops, s)

 function doSomethingCont (const p : int; const s : int) is